 The tool started collecting all the remarks containing my chosen keywords.
 Just take a look at all the information.

 First, there is a graph showing the number of mentions.
-That way you can identify periods when people are talking about you.
-You can see which marketing activities bring you the highest ROI.
+That way you can identify periods when people are talking about your competitors.
+If you can correlate the spikes in the volume of mentions with marketing activities, you will be able to determine which actions bring the highest ROI.

-In the analysis tab, you’ll find the context of a discussion.
-Basically, these are all the words people are using while searching for your brand.
+In the Analysis tab, you’ll find the context of a discussion.
+These are all the words people are using while searching for your brand.
 You can see that Jamie Oliver is associated with “sugar”, “ban” and “recipe”.
 You instantly get to know how your brand is linked online.

 Social Media Reach

-Brand24 will measure social media reach of your keywords.
+Brand24 will measure social media reach of your competitors marketing action.

 Social media reach is an estimated number of people who could have had contact with your chosen keywords.
-If one of your keywords is your brand name, then you can see how many people approximately know your company.
+If one of your keywords is your competitors’ brand name, then you can see how many people approximately know their company.

 SEO, SEO, SEO